PeterJurkacek/startup-guru/guides/semafor.md

 1. Creating a patient card in the system if it doesn't exist already.
 2. Signing informed consents with the patient.
-3. Checking two boxes in the **"Patient Card"** semaphore.
+3. Checking two boxes in the **"Patient Card"** semafor.

 ### Recording Patient Visit on the Day of Procedure (Doctor/Nurse)

 1. Verifying personal information and signing informed consents in the patient card.
 2. Selecting the procedure for which the patient has arrived:
-    1. **New Admission Examination**
+    1. **New New Entry Exam**
     2. **New Dental Hygiene**
-    3. **New Preventive Examination**
+    3. **New Preventive Exam**
     4. **New Treatment**
-3. Marking the dental state on the semaphore.
+3. Marking the dental state on the semafor.
-4. Marking the performed procedures on the semaphore.
+4. Marking the performed procedures on the semafor.
-5. Uploading patient's X-ray images to the semaphore.
+5. Uploading patient's X-ray images to the semafor.

 ***Note:** We need you to record the dental state, procedures performed during the visit, and X-ray images created during the visit in the patient's visit record.
 Please export images on the same day they were created.*

-## User Guide for Working with Semaphore
+## User Guide for Working with Semafor

 ### Verifying Patient's Personal Information and Informed Consents